ryanc0411/terraform-provider-st-alicloud/README.md

   The official AliCloud Terraform provider's resource [*alicloud_cms_event_rule*](https://registry.terraform.io/providers/aliyun/alicloud/latest/docs/resources/cms_event_rule) does not bind the created system event rule to the contact group itself.
   This may cause system event rule could create as usual but with an empty target contact group.

 - **st-alicloud_ddoscoo_webconfig_ssl_attachment**

   This resource is designed to associate a SSL certificate to a website/domain before being added into Anti-DDoS as AliCloud Terraform Provider does not support the SSL binding operation.

+- **st-alicloud_emr_metric_auto_scaling_rules**

+  This resource is designed to create auto scaling rules for AliCloud E-MapReduce cluster as the provider's resource [*alicloud_emrv2_cluster*](https://registry.terraform.io/providers/aliyun/alicloud/latest/docs/resources/emrv2_cluster) does not provide the option to create auto scaling rules for nodes.
+(Note: Only task nodes are eligible for auto scaling)

 ### Data Sources